Located at the crossroads of central, eastern and south-eastern Europe, Romania is a member of the European Union and has 16 commercial airports.

 Under the Air Code, Regulation (EC) No. 2027/79 on air carrier liability in the event of accidents, and also under the Montreal Convention, the liability of the air carrier in case of wrongful death is not limited.
 For damages up to 100,000 special drawing rights (SDR) the air carrier cannot contest claims for compensation.
 Above that amount, the air carrier can defend itself against a claim by proving that it was not negligent or otherwise at fault.

-In case of wrongful death, the air carrier must make an advance payment to cover immediate economic needs, within 15 days from the identification of the person entitled to compensation.
+In the event of wrongful death, the air carrier must make an advance payment to cover immediate economic needs, within 15 days from the identification of the person entitled to compensation.
 In the event of death, this advance payment shall not be less than 16,000 SDR.

 Generally, the liability of the air carrier for the passengers is regulated in the Civil Code, in the Transport Agreement Chapter.
 The carrier is responsible for the death of, or injury to, the integrity or the health of the passenger.
 Any provision removing or limiting the liability of the carrier for the damage shall be deemed unwritten.